scottaohara/accessibility_interview_questions/README.md

 - What should someone be aware of when using iconography in place of text?
 - In what ways should someone be able to close a modal dialog?
 - When is it OK to change the way a screen reader announces content?
+- Have you used a screen reader to test web pages or applications?
+    + Which screen reader?
+    + What do you feel is your level of skill and expertise?
-- What assistive technologies have you used for testing or daily use?
+- What other assistive technologies have you used for testing or daily use?
 - Describe what heading elements are used for.